24-Hour Urine Collection

 Urine is made up of water and dissolved chemicals, such as sodium and potassium.
 It

-also contains urea, which is made when protein breaks down, and creatinine,
+also contains urea.
+This is made when protein breaks down.
+And it contains creatinine,

 which is formed from muscle breakdown.
-Normally, urine contains specific amounts of these
+Normally, urine contains certain amounts of

-waste products.
-If these amounts are not within a normal range, or if other substances
+amounts are not within a normal range.
+Or if other substances are present.

 Why might I need a 24-hour urine collection?

-Twenty-four hour urine collection helps diagnose kidney problems.
-It is often done
+A 24-hour urine collection helps diagnose kidney problems.
+It is often done to see

 hormones, minerals, and other chemical compounds.